Meet Our Team

 Since then Dr. Rondeau has specialized in general and surgical podiatry with a special interest in wound care.
 He has published several articles, spoken and numerous conventions and educational sessions, and has won many awards for his work.
 He is a member of many professional organizations, and remains active in the podiatric and wound care communities.

-Marla Osner, CRNP is the Director of Palliative Care Services.
+Marla Osner, CRNP is the Vice President of Clinical Services.
 She completed her Nurse Practitioner degree in 2014 and practiced emergency medicine from then until 2019 when she joined Bridges Palliative Care.
 Her move was based on a desire to focus on the whole person and family, rather than dealing strictly with acute medical issues.
 Since starting with the company, Ms. Osner has taken on administrative duties and currently serves as the Director of the Clinical Palliative Care program for Bridges Palliative Care.
 In her free time she enjoys spending time with her family and dog.
 Her many outside interests include traveling, boating, Horseback riding, reading, scuba diving, and hiking.

 Frances Garbarino, CRNP, Director of Wound Care Services